 Being agile and reactive, the private charter business is able to operate last minute flights within what’s operationally possible.
 And to react immediately, as and when travel restrictions are lifted again (something we are watching very closely).

-Most countries are still allowing repatriation flights for their citizens.
-But fulfilling other types of flights is more challenging in some cases, due to border and passenger restrictions.
-But we are doing everything we can to keep passengers moving, back home or wherever they need to reach – especially with few airline routes currently operating.
+We are doing everything we can to keep passengers moving, wherever they need to reach – especially with few airline routes currently operating.
 Since the crisis began, we have flown many passengers between a variety of Caribbean destinations and beyond.
-Many have been short notice requests (within 1-5 days) and the majority are for people flying home to their families or looking to repatriate loved ones – which has been very rewarding for our team.
+Many have been short notice requests (within 1-5 days).

 At Caribbean Flights, we are taking this crisis situation extremely seriously.
 Our Safety Officers in both the Caribbean and the US are working closely with our teams and our operator suppliers, so that we can continue to arrange flights for our clients, working within the travel restrictions that are increasingly being put in place – and while taking every precaution to protect passengers and crews.